Negative-light/wavy-life-sim/README.md

 ### Wave Function Collapse Alogrithm

 Wave Function Collapse is similar to filling a empty Sodoku board.
 Start by picking a cell and filling it with a random value.
 This changes a Block, Row and Column to have one less possible values.
-In other terms the cells in the effect Block, Row and Column have lower **entory**.
-In Wavefunciton collapse you pick on of these lower entropy cells and set a new value.
+In other terms the cells in the effect Block, Row and Column have lower **entropy**.
+In Wave Function Collapse you pick on of these lower entropy cells and set a new value.
 This cycle repeats until the last cell on the board is filled.

-Commonly Wavefunction collpase will use a image as a baseline to determin what pieces can connect.
+Commonly Wave Function collpase will use a image as a baseline to determin what pieces can connect.
 Then rules are dynamically generated based on a window size (typeically 3x3) of a a pixelart image.
 This dynamic rule genration is useful for us, but it doesn't neccesarily work this way since our parts do not rely on a visual model.

 Because the parts of the creatures should be rotatable we need to be able to generate a dynamic set of rules based on